SGLC: Semantic Graph-Guided Coarse-Fine-Refine Full Loop Closing for LiDAR SLAM

 \textbf{Results.} The results are shown in~\tabref{tab:performance_distance}.
 Our method outperforms SOTA on multiple sequences and achieves the best average F1max score and $EP$ for the KITTI dataset.
-Specifically, for sequence 08 which only contains reverse loop closure, our approach still exhibits superior performance while most handcrafted-based methods suffer from significant degradation.
-This proves that our method possesses good rotational invariance.
-For the KITTI-360 dataset, our method remains competitive. \difffirst{Additionally, we report the average runtime for all methods, including descriptor generation and loop closure determination.
+Specifically, for sequence 08 with many reverse loop closures, our approach still exhibits superior performance, proving its good rotational invariance.
+And on the KITTI360 dataset, our method remains competitive. \difffirst{Additionally, we report the average runtime for all methods, including descriptor generation and loop closure determination.
 Our method performs as fast as handcrafted methods while achieving superior performance in most cases, demonstrating both efficiency and effectiveness.}

-Furthermore, to investigate the loop closure detection performance at further distances, we followed~\cite{chen2021auro,ma2022ral} to regard two LiDAR scans as a loop closure when their overlap ratio is beyond 0.3, which indicates that the maximum possible distance between them is around 15\,m.
-We adopt the same experimental setup as theirs to evaluate our method on the KITTI 00 sequence using AUC, F1max, Recall@1, and Recall@1\% as metrics.
+Furthermore, to investigate the loop closure detection performance at further distances, we followed~\cite{chen2021auro,ma2022ral} regarding two LiDAR scans as a loop closure when their overlap ratio is beyond 0.3, which indicates that the maximum possible distance between them is around 15\,m.
+And we adopt the same experimental setup as theirs to evaluate our method on the KITTI 00 sequence using AUC, F1max, Recall@1, and Recall@1\% as metrics.
 The results are shown in~\tabref{tab:performance_overlap}.
 Due to BoW3D leaning more towards geometric verification, we are unable to generate its AUC and recall@1\% results from its open-source implementation.
-From the results, our method significantly outperforms SOTA baselines in terms of overall metric, indicating its robustness for detecting long-distance loop closures.
-Although GOSMatch also has a commendable recall capability, its F1max score is slightly inferior to other methods, indicating an insufficient capability to accurately determine true loop closure.
+From the results, our method significantly outperforms SOTA baselines in terms of overall metric, indicating its robustness.